Raymundo Almanza Morales

 Raymundo Almanza Morales (alias El Gori III) is a Mexican suspected drug lord and former high-ranking member of Los Zetas, a criminal group based in Tamaulipas, Mexico.
 Almanza Morales was in the Mexican Armed Forces prior to his involvement in organized crime.
-He was infantry soldier and was discharged on August 14, 1999, at his own request.
+He was an infantry soldier and was discharged on August 14, 1999, at his own request.
 He was captured on 22 May 2009 in Monterrey, Nuevo Leon, Mexico.